sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 ### resume

-Resume the all paused audios
+Resumes the all paused audios.

 ```js
 WebAudio.resume()